 Passo Tonale, Italy – Ski school for the little ones as well as off-site play areas

-With a high altitude, snow is guaranteed at Passo Tonale, one of the four ski areas that make up Pontedilegno-Tonale in Italy.
+At this high altitude, snow is guaranteed at Passo Tonale, one of the four ski areas that make up Pontedilegno-Tonale in Italy.
 Fantaski Kindergarten is a winter playground offering two easy ski slopes with a travellator for beginner ski school, a bouncy castle area and downhill slopes for sledges, toboggans and snow-tubing.
 For kids aged 4 to 12 years, the Fantaski Mini-Club focuses on creativity and play with workshops and games.

 How to get there: From Hong Kong, fly direct to Milan and drive to Passo Tonale in under 3 hours.